Shop

 Tyndall Monument

-From 1861 until his death in 1893, the Irish physicist and alpinist John Tyndall spent his summers in the Swiss Alps, mainly at his favourite place, Belalp.
-After his death, his wife Louisa had the monument erected on Belalp in 1911.
+From 1861 until his death in 1893, the Irish physicist and alpinist John Tyndall spent his summers in the Swiss Alps, primarily at his favourite place, the Belalp.
+After his death, his wife Louisa had the monument erected on the Belalp in 1911.
 It was intended to express her deep affection for her husband and her attachment to the land and people of the region.

 The memorial stone

-The Tyndall Memorial stands on the Triembiel.
-The memorial stone, dedicated to Irish naturalist John Tyndall, is a natural erratic boulder from a nearby hollow.
-The stone is 4.75m high and 1.5m thick.
-It was carved and inscribed by the Naters stonemason Lorenzo Giovangrandi according to the design of the landscape architect Fernand Corevon from Geneva.
+The Tyndall monument stands on the Triembiel.
+The memorial stone is a natural boulder from a nearby hollow.
+The stone is 4.75 metres high and 1.5 metres thick.
+It was carved and inscribed according to a design by landscape architect Fernand Corevon from Geneva by the Natisan stonemason Lorenzo Giovangrandi.

-However, the stonemason made a small mistake in the second part of the inscription:
+The stonemason made a small mistake in the second part of the inscription, however:

 Location